Arriving in Finland to study

 Goods imported by a student arriving in Finland

-When you arrive in Finland to study from outside the EU customs territory, you can bring in your own goods without paying any customs duties.
+If you arrive in Finland to study, you can bring personal belongings with you free of customs duty and value added tax.
 The term “student” also applies to a pupil, and studying also applies to going to school.

 - You have been granted student status for full-time studies at an educational establishment in Finland.